Operation Scherhorn: First casualties

-According to German communist Karl Kleinjung, in early September, Eitingon announced the first success; the German command confirmed departure of a group of four or five commandos.
+According to the German communist Karl Kleinjung, in early September, Eitingon announced the first success; the German command confirmed departure of a group of four or five commandos.
 The Soviets mustered a "welcome party" dressed in battered Nazi field uniforms.
-Some, like Kleinjung, were ethnic Germans, others were NKVD men who did not speak the language.
-Between 01:00 and 02:00 September 16, a Heinkel He 111 made two runs over the drop zone, releasing supply containers and paratroopers.
-According to the official site of the SVR there were three radio operators; according to Kleinjung there were two SS commandos, one of them a radio operator and two agents of Baltic descent.
-The latter two were quietly subdued by NKVD, while the two SS men were cordially welcomed and escorted to Scherhorn's tent.
-After the meeting the guests were arrested by the NKVD and forced to cooperate in the funkspiel.
-They reported their safe landing over their wireless set, persuading the German command that the operation proceeded as planned.
-They were followed by three more commando teams; according to Kleinjung, the NKVD intercepted all three without arousing suspicion.
+Some, like Kleinjung, were ethnic Germans, but others were NKVD men who did not speak the language.
+Between 01:00 and 02:00 on September 16, a Heinkel He 111 made two runs over the drop zone, releasing supply containers and paratroopers.
+According to the official site of the SVR there were three radio operators.
+According to Kleinjung, there were two SS commandos, with one of them a radio operator and two agents of Baltic descent.
+The last two were quietly subdued by NKVD, and the two SS men were cordially welcomed and escorted to Scherhorn's tent.
+After the meeting, the guests were arrested by the NKVD and forced to cooperate in the Funkspiel.
+They reported their safe landing over their wireless set, which persuaded the German command that the operation was proceeding as planned.
+They were followed by three more commando teams.
+According to Kleinjung, the NKVD intercepted all three without arousing suspicion.

-Otto Skorzeny wrote about four airborne SS teams.
+Skorzeny wrote about four airborne SS teams.
 All were dressed in Soviet field uniforms, armed with Soviet handguns and stripped of any personal items that could give away their identities.
 The first one (Einsatz P) disappeared before the commandos or the aircraft crew could confirm landing.
 The second one (Einsatz S) made radio contact with Skorzeny after four days of silence.
-They reported that they safely reached their objective; Scherhorn spoke to German command over the wireless.
+It reported that they safely reached its objective; Scherhorn spoke to the German command over the wireless.
 The third team (Einsatz M) disappeared without trace.
-The fourth one (Einsatz P) reported that they landed far off the drop zone and had to reach it on foot, wandering through the forests infested with NKVD and Soviet deserters but contact was soon lost.
-Three weeks later Einsatz P safely crossed the front line in Lithuania, reporting horrors of Soviet atrocities on their way.
+The fourth one (Einsatz P) reported that it had landed far off the drop zone and had to reach it on foot by wandering through the forests infested with NKVD and Soviet deserters; however, contact was soon lost.
+Three weeks later, Einsatz P safely crossed the front line in Lithuania and reported horrors of Soviet atrocities on their way.

 Spy games

-"Scherhorn" reported that a rapid breakthrough was made impossible by a large number of wounded and the German command suggested airlifting the wounded to the German rear, which, according to Kleinjung, would have exposed the Soviet ploy.
+"Scherhorn" reported that a rapid breakthrough was made impossible by a large number of wounded, and the German command suggested airlifting the wounded to the German rear, which, according to Kleinjung, would have exposed the Soviet ploy.
 Skorzeny sent an engineer to manage construction of the runway.
-The Soviets responded with staging a believable night fight between "Group Scherhorn" and "Soviet troops" at the very same moment when two transport planes arrived over the properly illuminated airfield.
-One of the pilots attempted to land despite the commotion on the ground but immediately before the touchdown the NKVD men extinguished the runway lights, forcing both planes to abandon their mission.
+The Soviets responded with staging a believable night fight between "Group Scherhorn" and "Soviet troops" at the very same moment that two transport planes arrived over the properly-illuminated airfield.
+One of the pilots attempted to land despite the commotion on the ground, but immediately before the touchdown, the NKVD men extinguished the runway lights, forcing both planes to abandon their mission.
 Skorzeny received reports that the runway was permanently disabled by a Soviet air raid.